MicrosoftDocs/dataexplorer-docs/data-explorer/white-paper.md

 :::image type="content" source="media/white-paper/relational-operators-tree.jpg" alt-text="Screenshot of the relational operator tree." lightbox="media/white-paper/relational-operators-tree.jpg":::

 This operator tree is the main representation of the query in the engine; most of the analysis and the optimizations are performed on this RelOp tree.
+The parser and semantic analysis are available as an open source [project](https://github.com/microsoft/Kusto-Query-Language), as well as a [Monco-based editor for the Kusto Query Language](https://github.com/Azure/monaco-kusto).

 SQL query undergoes a similar processing, the end resulting being the same abstract RelOp tree.